istofel/istofel-project-plan/README.md

 # Istofel Project Plan

-A professional Claude skill that guides you through the complete product planning process — from raw idea to implementation-ready documentation — in three structured steps: **MVP Scope → PRD → SPEC**.
+A professional Claude skill that guides you through the complete product planning process, from raw idea to implementation-ready documentation, in three structured steps: **MVP Scope → PRD → SPEC**.

 Each document is generated one at a time.
 Claude asks for your confirmation before moving to the next step, ensuring you review and approve each phase before proceeding.

-Before delivering each document, Claude cross-checks it against the previously approved ones and flags any contradiction — a stack that diverges from the MVP Scope, an endpoint that violates a PRD authorization rule, a build step implementing an out-of-scope feature.
+Before delivering each document, Claude cross-checks it against the previously approved ones and flags any contradiction, a stack that diverges from the MVP Scope, an endpoint that violates a PRD authorization rule, a build step implementing an out-of-scope feature.
 Contradictions are surfaced for you to resolve, never silently reconciled.

 ---